-Command strips are intended for smooth surfaces such as “Painted, stained or varnished wood, glass, tile, painted cinder block, plaster, metal & painted wallboard.”
+Command strips, which are basically adhesive hooks, are intended for smooth surfaces such as “Painted, stained or varnished wood, glass, tile, painted cinder block, plaster, metal & painted wallboard.”

-Because the surface of bricks, even if painted, is still pretty rough and coarse, Command strips, just don’t stick very well.
+Because the surface of bricks, even if painted, is still pretty rough and coarse, Command strips, just don’t stick very well for hanging outdoor lighting.

 Does duct tape stick to brick?

 I’m not sure why you would want to use duct tape to hang Christmas lights.
 After all, Christmas lights are decorative and duct tape, well, isn’t.

 “Normal” duct tape sticks well to smooth surfaces.
 But when regular duct tape gets stuck to a rougher texture like brick, it doesn’t work as well.

 But there are some newer brands of duct tape that stick really well to all surfaces including: